Chia-Network/chia-docs/docs/getting-started/using-the-gui.md

   <img alt='settings' src='/img/settings.png' width='300' />
 </p>

 At the bottom of the settings you'll see the option for setting a passphrase.
-This is an additional layer of security that requires a password to access the chia client.
+This is an additional layer of security that requires a password to access the Chia client.

 :::warning
-Enabling a passphrase is a recommended step for protecting your funds, but it only protects your local chia client.
+Enabling a passphrase is a recommended step for protecting your funds, but it only protects your local Chia client.
 This may stop someone from steeling your funds while you're away from your desk, but does not protect your funds if someone gains access to your 24 words.
 :::

 ## Syncing